Commonwealth Education Trust: The Imperial Institute

 The Board of Trade became interested in the commercial and industrial intelligence that had been developed by the institute, and advanced the view that the interests of both the government of the United Kingdom and the institute could be best served if the purposes of both bodies were merged, with an indispensable condition of the proposed transfer being that "the buildings and funds of the Imperial Institute must not be employed for the general purposes of the State".
-This was effected in 1902 by statute with the then Prince of Wales remaining as president of the institute.
+This was effected by the Imperial Institute (Transfer) Act 1902 (2 Edw.
+7. c. cxxxix), with the then Prince of Wales remaining as president of the institute.
 The building and endowment fund set up from the initial collection were recognised as charity assets which were consequently vested in its trustees.
 With its president as trustee and also as the responsible minister, the Board of Trade was required to fulfil the purposes of the institute, which remained unchanged.

-Departmental and ministerial responsibility was transferred to the Secretary of State for the Colonies by the Imperial Institute (Management) Act 1916 to reflect the development of administrative responsibility that had occurred since 1907.
-More comprehensive changes were made with the Imperial Institute Act 1925 after a substantial enquiry into the activities of the institute, whose findings were considered at the Imperial Economic Conference of 1923.
+Departmental and ministerial responsibility was transferred to the Secretary of State for the Colonies by the Imperial Institute (Management) Act 1916 (6 & 7 Geo.
+5. c.
+8) to reflect the development of administrative responsibility that had occurred since 1907.
+More comprehensive changes were made with the Imperial Institute Act 1925 (15 & 16 Geo.
+5 c. xvii) after a substantial enquiry into the activities of the institute, whose findings were considered at the Imperial Economic Conference of 1923.
 Its purposes were reconfigured with a change in prominence from the exhibition galleries, to the promotion of "the commercial industrial and educational interests of the British Empire".

 Recommendations made by the Commonwealth Scientific Conference in 1946 and political changes influencing trade and resulting in the UK and 22 other countries signing the General Agreement on Tariffs and Trade, effective on 1 January 1948, led to the Treasury deciding to distribute the activities of the Institute.
-By Orders in Council in 1949 the management of the institute was passed to the Department of Education and its purposes were redefined to retain responsibility for the galleries and its other educational work, but to have no further involvement in development and trade: a change in focus which made the work of the Institute less important for many of the member countries.
+By the Transfer of Functions (Imperial Institute) Order 1949 and the Imperial Institute (Variation of the Act of 1925) Order 1949, the management of the institute was passed to the Department of Education and its purposes were redefined to retain responsibility for the galleries and its other educational work, but to have no further involvement in development and trade: a change in focus which made the work of the Institute less important for many of the member countries.